3 Tips for Pairing Beer and Chocolate

-For a little over a year, I have been working with Sarah Amorese, proprietor and chocolatier at Piece, Love & Chocolate in Boulder, Colo., conducting craft beer and chocolate pairing classes at various breweries in our area.
+For a few years, I have been working with Sarah Amorese, proprietor and chocolatier at Piece, Love & Chocolate in Boulder, Colorado, conducting craft beer and chocolate pairing classes at various breweries in our area.

 Pairing with Beer vs. Wine

-The idea of pairing beer with chocolate has really been gaining popularity over the last decade or so.
+The idea of pairing beer and chocolate has really been gaining popularity over the last decade or so.
 Prior to that, wine was the popular choice to accompany dessert and chocolate.

 However, she finds pairing wine with “straight-up bar chocolate” is tricky at best.
 The tannins in many wines are not well suited to chocolate.
 The flavors provide interesting, though not necessarily pleasurable, contrasts on the palate.